-- 135. The developer shall comply with all rules, laws, ordinances, guidelines, and regulations of the District at the time that any new water service application is submitted.
-MSWD ordinance requires that water service, including irrigation and fire services, shall not cross parcel boundaries to serve a second property. - 136.
-The point of connection for water service shall be the existing 16" water main located on the west side of Little Morongo Road. - 137.
-The developer shall be required to design and construct approximately 848' of new 12" diameter ductile iron water main 10' north of the center line to the east boundary of the parcel.
-This line shall terminate with a 6" fire hydrant and 12" gate valve to allow future extension without disruption of service.
-This main shall be the point of connections for new fire, domestic, or irrigation services.
-The developer shall be responsible for all design and construction costs. - 138.
-The installation of backflow prevention devices is required for all non-residential domestic, fire, and irrigation service connections. - 139.
+121. The developer shall comply with all rules, laws, ordinances, guidelines, and regulations of the District at the time that any new water service application is submitted.
+MSWD ordinance requires that water service, including

+- irrigation and fire services, shall not cross parcel boundaries to serve a second property. - 122.
+The point of connection for domestic, fire, and irrigation shall be the existing 16" water main located on the east side of Palm Drive. - 123.
+The installation of backflow prevention devices is required for all non-residential domestic, fire, and irrigation service connections. - 124.
 Installation of private fire line services may be required per Riverside County Fire Department Standards.
-Double check detector assemblies (DCDA) per MSWD Standards will be a requirement at the time of installation.

-- 140. The developer must submit hydraulic calculations to the District indicating the availability of the required fire flows as determined by the Riverside County Fire Department.
-These calculations shall be based on a current fire hydrant flow test which can be ordered through the MSWD Engineering Department. - 141.
-The developer shall comply with all District standards, specifications and conditions, final approval of all design plans shall be by the District Engineer or his/her designee, and the District's General Manager. - 142.
-The developer shall provide plumbing plans with fixture units for District review of meter and service size. - 143.
-MSWD requires having all of its facilities within the public right-of-way or recorded and dedicated easements. - 144.
+Double check detector assemblies (DCDA) per MSWD Standards will be a requirement at the time of installation. - 125.
+The developer must submit hydraulic calculations to the District indicating the availability of the required fire flows as determined by the Riverside County Fire Department.
+These calculations shall be based on a current fire hydrant flow test which can be ordered through the MSWD Engineering Department. - 126.
+The developer shall comply with all District standards, specifications and conditions, final approval of all design plans shall be by the District Engineer or his/her designee, and the District's General Manager. - 127.
+The developer shall provide plumbing plans with fixture units for District review of meter and service sizes. - 128.
+MSWD requires having all of its facilities within the public right-of-way or recorded and dedicated easements. - 129.
 The developer is required to apply for water service and submit payment of District fees, charges, and deposits.
 The water meter and connection fees will be based on the actual meter sizes and quantities shown on the approved plans.
-All fees are subject to change based on the time of application for services from the District. - 145.
-The developer will be required to bond all infrastructures and be required to supply a warranty bond for the infrastructure.
-This warranty bond will be released 1 year from the District's acceptance of the infrastructure or any required warranty repair.
+All fees are subject to change based on the time of application for services from the District.